gafani/rsmq/README.md

   * `fr`: Timestamp of when this message was first received.
   * `rc`: Number of times this message was received.

 Note: Will return an empty object if no message is there

+### receiveBulkMessage

+Receive the next bulk message from the queue.

+Parameters:

+* `qname` (String): The Queue name.
+* `recvlength` (Number): The Length bulk message
+* `vt` (Number): *optional* *(Default: queue settings)* The length of time, in seconds, that the received message will be invisible to others.
+Allowed values: 0-9999999 (around 115 days)

+Returns an object in Array:

+  * `message`: The message's contents.
+  * `id`: The internal message id.
+  * `sent`: Timestamp of when this message was sent / created.
+  * `fr`: Timestamp of when this message was first received.
+  * `rc`: Number of times this message was received.

+Note: Will return an empty `Array` if no message is there